Aerial view of explosion site.

 What Happened

-On December 2, 2024, about 6:26 a.m., a natural gas explosion destroyed a single-family residence (the incident home) at 535 Avondale Garden Road in Avondale, Louisiana.[1]1 One person died, and five people were injured.
+On December 2, 2024, about 6:26 a.m., a natural gas explosion and fire destroyed a single-family residence at 535 Avondale Garden Road in Avondale, Louisiana.
+The Atmos Energy Corporation provided natural gas service in the area, but the destroyed residence did not have gas service.
+One person was fatally injured, and five other people sustained injuries.
 A neighboring residence was damaged, and its residents were displaced.
-At the time of the explosion, the weather was clear with winds of 11 mph; the temperature was 50°F with no precipitation.

 Video